Maersk Air Cargo: Early years

-The Maersk Group entered the airline industry when it established Maersk Air in 1979.
-Given the nature of the mother company, Maersk Air looked at the possibilities to operate the cargo segment.
-The airline started operation with three F27s, mounted with cargo doors for easy conversion to cargo configuration.
+Maersk Group entered the airline industry when it established Maersk Air A/S in February 1979 and activated it in the month of November of that same year.
+The airline was officially incorporated on 1 January 1970.
+Given the business of the parent company, Maersk Air management immediately looked at the possibilities to operate freight transport.
+The airline started operations with three F27s, fitted with large side doors for easy conversion passenger-to-cargo interior.
 Oriental Air Transport Services, a cargo handling company based at Kastrup, was bought in 1971.
-The airline aimed at buying a Boeing 747, but restrictions on freight caused these plans to be abandoned.
+The airline aimed at buying a Boeing 747, but restrictions on freight transport caused these plans to be abandoned.
 Until 1987, the rules in Denmark only permitted SAS to operate freight charters.
 The only exception was if the entire shipment had a single sender and recipient.
 This made filling an entire cargo plane uneconomical and resulted in Maersk abandoning its cargo plans.
-Maersk Air Cargo was founded in 1982, but only acted as a cargo division.
-Due to the regulations, it only acted as a ground handling agent for overseas airlines, the largest being Cathay Pacific.
+Maersk Air Cargo was set up in 1982 as a cargo division.
+Due to the regulations in force, it only acted as a ground handling agent for overseas airlines, the largest being Cathay Pacific.

+New name same business
-When the deregulation took effect in 1987, the Maersk Group immediately established Star Air as a subsidiary directly under the corporation.
-Incorporated on 1 September 1987, it bought an existing hangar on the south sector of Copenhagen Airport.
-The ground facilities, an organization and an air operator's certificate was taken over through the purchase of Alkair.

-Three Fokker F-27-600s were leased and converted to combi-freighters.
-These could be converted from freighter to passenger configuration in half an hour.
-Star Air originally had a mix of operations.
-One part was corporate charters, one was wet leasing to other airlines, one was charter and domestic operations for Maersk Air, and finally it conducted European hauls for freight companies, including FedEx, TNT and UPS.
+When the deregulation took effect in 1987, the Maersk Group immediately established Star Air A/S as a wholly-owned subsidiary and incorporated it on 1 September 1987.
+After that it bought an existing hangar on the south sector of Copenhagen Airport.
+The ground facilities, an organization and an air operator's certificate (AOC) was taken over through the purchase of Alkair Fokker 27 operations.
+For this reason three Fokker F27-600s were leased and converted to combi-freighters: they could be converted from freighter to passenger configuration in half an hour.
+At the beginning Star Air performed a mixture of activities: corporate charters, wet lease to other airlines, charter and domestic operations on Maersk Air behalf, and European hauls for freight companies, including FedEx, TNT and UPS.

 By 1990, the airline was operating four F-27s and had a revenue of DKK 66 million.
 But with increased competition, the airline made a loss of DKK 10 million in 1991.
-To cut costs the operations were transferred to a new legal entity, Star Air I/S, which was then placed under Maersk Air.
+To cut costs the operations were transferred to a new legal entity, Star Air I/S, which was a Maersk Air subsidiary.
 Lack of sufficient cargo volumes resulted in Star Air carrying out passenger flights as well, on wet lease basis.

-In 1991.
-UPS announced a tender to find a European partner.
-They did not themselves hold the rights to fly intra-European flights and needed a European airline to fly services out of the hub at Cologne Bonn Airport.
+In 1991 UPS announced a tender to find a European partner.
+The U.S. group did not have the rights to fly intra-European flights and needed a European airline to fly services out of their hub at Cologne-Bonn airport.
 The two main contenders were Star Air and Sterling Airways, another Danish airline.
 Sterling had two main advantages: they already operated the Boeing 727 and they were approved by the Federal Aviation Administration.
-The latter would allow them to operate aircraft which were owned by UPS and registered in the United States.
+The latter would allow them to fly aircraft which were owned by UPS and registered in the United States.